 3.)
 Your travel doesn’t have to look a certain way or meet with anyone’s approval to have value.

 A lot of influencers have expressed biases against certain types of vacations and travel activities, deriding them as “touristy,” “inauthentic,” or “not real travel.”
-Frequent targets are cruises, all-inclusive resorts, multi-day guided tours, and popular “tourist trap” sites such as the Stonehenge, Times Square, or the Great Wall of China.
+Frequent targets are cruises, multi-day guided tours, all-inclusive resorts, and popular “tourist trap” sites such as the Stonehenge, Times Square, or the Great Wall of China.

 As I mentioned, I’ve avoided more than a few popular places that don’t seem to be worth the hype.
 However, that doesn’t mean that I haven’t also stared in awe at the “overrated” Grand Canyon, sipped a fruity drink at an all-inclusive resort in Punta Cana, or run my fingers in amazement over the perfectly-set stones of a crowded Machu Picchu.